Metahari/tasty_backend_media/README.md

 #Tasty Backend Media Module Readme

-The Tasty Backend Media module will...
-#### What does the Tasty Backend Media Module do?
-Focuses on providing clients and content managers with a simplified, easy to use, delicious and overall useful experience on their site.
+The Tasty Backend Media module better integrates the core Media module with Tasty Backend.
+It gives the content admin role proper permissions and creates custom views for administration and media selection.

+* Applies Media permissions to the Content Admin role that the Tasty Backend Base created.
 * Creates #Xnumber# new views that improve managing and handling media *custom file bulk operations view - admin/manage/files/list *
-* Puts pretty much everything into vertical tabs.
-* and so much more!

 The Tasty Backend modules do **not** require you to use the Tasty Backend Install Profile.
 You can try it out on a new install someday.